CamDavidsonPilon/lifelines/docs/Examples.rst

     2   3     3.0     5.0    7.0
     ...

 Initially, this can't be added to our baseline dataframe.
-Using ``utils.covariates_from_duration_matrix`` we can convert a dataframe like this into one that can be easily added.
+Using ``utils.covariates_from_event_matrix`` we can convert a dataframe like this into one that can be easily added.

 .. code-block:: python

-    from lifelines.utils import covariates_from_duration_matrix
+    from lifelines.utils import covariates_from_event_matrix

-    cv = covariates_from_duration_matrix(df, 'id')
+    cv = covariates_from_event_matrix(df, 'id')
     df = add_covariate_to_timeline(base_df, cv, duration_col="time", id_col="id", event_col="E", cumulative_sum=True)